Paul1nh0/jsh/PatchTuesday/README.md

 var a2 = a1.cloneNode();                                                                    (3)
 ```

-1 -> has to be an mpath element any other will not crash the content provider.
+1 -> has to be an mpath element any other will not crash the content provider.<br>
-2 -> can be any variable, but if not set then the content provider will not crash.
+2 -> can be any variable, but if not set then the content provider will not crash.<br>
-3 -> leads to use of uninitialized heap memory.
+3 -> leads to use of uninitialized heap memory.<br><br>

+the crash was as follows:<br><br>